-- What are the anticipated benefits of preparing and disclosing information required by IFRS S1 and IFRS S2 (for both companies and investors), and which elements of the standards will provide the greatest benefits? - What are the anticipated drivers of costs when preparing and disclosing information required by IFRS S1 and IFRS S2? - What is the current process used by preparers to gather the relevant sustainability-related information required for reporting purposes?
+- What are the anticipated benefits of preparing and disclosing information required by IFRS S1 and IFRS S2 (for both companies and investors), and which elements of the standards will provide the greatest benefits? - What are the anticipated drivers of costs when preparing and disclosing information required by IFRS S1 and IFRS S2? - What is the current process used by preparers to gather the relevant sustainabilityrelated information required for reporting purposes?
 Please include information on the sources (where data is gathered), the frequency and associated costs. - Please outline the additional steps your company would need to undergo to comply with the requirements of IFRS S1 and IFRS S2?
 Please consider staff, time, production, IT and any other costs associated with compliance.
 Which of these steps is the most costly/challenging steps, and why? - How far do you agree or disagree that the benefits of disclosure will outweigh the costs of reporting over time?

-LBG's response to DBT's non-financial reporting call for evidence laid out some detail on costs and benefits associated with ISSB implementation.
-Overall, we reiterate our view that full endorsement and implementation of the ISSB standards in the UK would offer net savings relative to alternative UK approaches.
+The UK Finance response to DBT's non-financial reporting call for evidence laid out some survey-based data on costs and benefits associated with ISSB implementation.
+Overall, we reiterate our view that full endorsement and implementation of the ISSB standards in the UK would incur lower costs relative to alternative UK approaches which are less interoperable with international equivalents.